 Despite this, people have put their faith in cryptocurrencies as a way to shelter their money away from growing political uncertainty.
 The technology is only set to become more and more popular, with the music industry, entrepreneurs and charities exploring ways to adopt it and revolutionise the way they store money and data or sell produce.
 The future is hard to predict, but cryptocurrency will certainly play a big part in it.

-Matt Tyler from Blackfoot recently gave a talk at the Lush Summit, on the potential of Bitcoin and blockchain, watch it on Lush player now.
+Matt Tyler from Blackfoot recently gave a talk at the Lush Summit, on the potential of Bitcoin and blockchain, watch it now.